 “Sometimes it can take 15 to 20 exposures to a new food before kids really decide to try it,” said Julie Benard, MD, a pediatrician and board-certified pediatric obesity medicine specialist with MU Health Care.
 “That may seem like a lot, but keep in mind that not all of those exposures have to be through taste.
 Kids can learn a lot from just seeing the food, feeling it, smelling it and talking about it with their family.”

 Bauche said families should add these five healthy foods to their shopping lists this summer:

 Blueberries.
 Use blueberries to make a large batch of fruit-and-yogurt parfaits the family can eat for breakfast all week.
 Also, throw a handful of them into a half-cup of low-fat cottage cheese for a tasty summer snack.

-“These tiny berries make up for their size in nutrition,” Sax said.
+“These tiny berries make up for their size in nutrition,” Bauche said.
 “Three-quarters cup has only 15 grams of carbohydrate, making them a wise choice for people with diabetes or pre-diabetes.”

 - Zucchini.
-Sax called fresh zucchini “the definition of versatile.”
+Bauche called fresh zucchini “the definition of versatile.”

 She recommended slicing the vegetable into strips with a peeler and topping it with fresh lemon juice and crumbled cheese to make a simple salad.
 She also suggested adding it to pasta sauces, pasta salads and casseroles.
 Or, cut it lengthwise and grill it for a few minutes to create an easy, healthy side dish.